 - A motivated, skilled, and educated workforce, fueled by seven colleges and universities

-- A place where careers and companies can grow without ever moving away
+- A place where careers and companies can start here, grow here, stay here

-Once known as a railroad town with a hospital, Roanoke is now home to a highly-competitive medical school and a $77 million research institute with a top-notch neuroscience program tackling everything from addiction and substance abuse to regenerative/restorative medicine.
+Once known as a railroad town with a hospital, Roanoke is now home to a highly-competitive medical school and a premier biomedical research institute with a top-notch neuroscience program tackling everything from addiction and substance abuse to regenerative/restorative medicine.
 Roanoke is also a hotbed of software and engineering innovation, with growing companies across the valley.

 New River Valley